Sensewhere: SDK

-In August 2015 sensewhere signed a partnership contract with China’s largest technology company, Tencent and received a cash injection of an unspecified amount to further invest in its software.
+In August 2015, sensewhere signed a partnership contract with China’s largest technology company, Tencent and received a cash injection of an unspecified amount to further invest in its software.
 The solution has since been deployed throughout China generating a vast location database of all major indoor venues across China.

-In September 2016 sensewhere expanded its collaboration with Micello by integrating Micello's newly launched Indoor Context API into its applications including adwhere, a location based advertising solution.
+In September 2016, the company integrated Micello's Indoor Context API into its applications including adwhere, a location based advertising solution.

-In May 2017 the company launched a location based marketing tool allowing retailers to advertise their products based on information about customers’ physical store visits.
+In May 2017, the company launched a location based marketing tool allowing retailers to advertise their products based on information about customers’ physical store visits.

 Partnerships

-In August 2015 sensewhere signed a partnership contract with China’s largest technology company, Tencent and received a cash injection of an unspecified amount to further invest in its software.
+In August 2015, sensewhere signed a partnership contract with China’s largest technology company, Tencent and received a cash injection of an unspecified amount to further invest in its software.
 The solution has since been deployed throughout China generating a vast location database of all major indoor venues across China.

-In June 2016 sensewhere teamed up with TomTom to enable the two companies to conquer GPS black spots and bring location based services indoors.
+In June 2016, sensewhere teamed up with TomTom to enable the two companies to conquer GPS black spots and bring location based services indoors.